devleaks/cockpitdecks-docs/docs/Simulator.md

 In addition to the core simulation software, the Simulator also proposes a few entities that represent interactions with it.

-# Simulator Data Values
+# Simulator Variable Values

 The simulation software presents to Cockpitdecks all its reachable « values ».
-Any value that is accessible in the simulation software is made available to Cockpitdecks through the SimulationData.
+Any value that is accessible in the simulation software is made available to Cockpitdecks through the SimulationVariable.
 A sophisticated mechanism updates the data in Cockpitdecks every time the data is modified in the simulator.

 For example, Laminar X-Plane extensively uses « *datarefs* », while Microsoft Flight Simulator uses « *simvars* ».
 They both are values coming from the simulator, and they both can be used in Cockpitdecks.